ibm-skills-network/clarity-knowledgebase/docs/labs/edit-jupyterlab-instructions-computer.md

 sidebar_position: 6
 ---

-# Author Jupyter Notebooks on your Machine
+# Author Jupyter Notebooks on Your Machine

 ## Downloading Your Project Files